ImpulseDAO/Vara-Arena/README.md

   ```
 * Obtain Subsquid Cloud deployment key `DEPLOYMENT_KEY` from https://app.subsquid.io/
 * Add your Subsquid deployment key that you obtained from https://app.subsquid.io/squids as the value of `DEPLOYMENT_KEY` in the .env file
-* Source the .env file
+* Source the .env file to make the environment variables available in your terminal session
   ```sh
   source .env
   ```